kevin-sia/drake-lyrics-generator/README.md

 ## Next Steps

+- Bypass lyrics file saving if there is an encoding issue with the characters
+- Include estimated time of scraping completion?
+- Play with the sequence length
 - Play with the neural network architecture (sizes, recurrent layer types) to see how that changes the predictions/generations
-- Transfer the Jupyter Notebooks into Python scripts
+- Transfer the lyrics generator Jupyter Notebooks into Python scripts